rafkhan/the-clusternator/README.md

 _yay contributions!_

 All code is in `src/`.
-The CLI entry point is `bin/clusternatorCli.js`, but includes from `lib/` (the compile destination).
+The CLI entry point is `bin/clusternator-cli.js`, but includes from `lib/` (the compile destination).

-`bin/clusternatorCli-es5.js` is ultimately what gets run as the CLI from `bin/clusternator.sh`.

 There are unit tests, and e2e tests.
 Unit tests can be done by running `npm test`, assuming the project has been `npm install`'d.
 This is an alias